LuZhangstat/Pathfinder/README.md

 # adaptation

-This repository contains the code files of the analyses in "Pathfinder: Quasi-Newton posterior approximations alongoptimization paths"
+This repository contains the code files of the analyses in "Pathfinder: Parallel quasi-Newton variational inference"

 Roadmap
 ---------